daichaoyi/DeepLearning_CS7643/Module_3.md

 Why does MLP not working for modeling sequence?
 1. cannot support variable sized inputs 2. no inherent temporal structure 3. cannot maintain 'state' of sequence

+application of languate model: predictive typing  ASR  grammar correction

+Teacher forcing: During training, the model is also fed with the true target sequence, not its own generated output.

+knowledge distillation: Smaller model (student) learns to mimic the predictions of a larger, more complex model (teacher) by transferring its knowledge

+Knowledge distillation: Teacher student loss CE loss between teacher and student